What are the top animation schools in the south for 2022?

 The Digital Media Minor is a 24 credit hour program that requires Digital Animation, Visual Effects and Motion Graphics, Visualization, and Digital Game Design courses.
 Students may choose up to eight elective credits to complete the program.

-The Digital Media Major consist of 120 credit hours of study.
+The Digital Media Major consists of 120 credit hours of study.
 A Digital Animation Concentration is available.
 Digital Media students will complete 35 credit hours of study in the Digital Media Core and 28 credit hours of study in the Digital Animation Concentration.
 The Department encourages students to select courses in additional areas such as scripting, digital film, or digital media production.

 The following are just a few course titles for the program: Principles of Digital Animation, Visual Effects and Motion Graphics, and Digital Game Design, 3D Animation, Effects Animation, Character Animation, Technical Direction, High-Fidelity Modeling for Entertainment, Visual Effects Compositing, and Raster-Based Imaging.
 Digital Media students will also complete several projects and a professional portfolio of their work through the final course in the program—Portfolio Development for Digital Media.

 Graduates of the ETSU BS Digital Media/Digital Animation Concentration are well-positioned for careers in 2D or 3D animation, technical direction, motion graphics, or character animation, among others.
-Graduates are also prepared to pursue an advanced degree at ETSU of other university.
+Graduates are also prepared to pursue an advanced degree at ETSU or other university.

-Eastern Tennessee State University offers an MFA in Digital Media.
+East Tennessee State University offers an MFA in Digital Media.
 While the program does not have an official focus in animation, students may complete 12 credit hours of study in any area, to create a specialization.
 The culminating experience for the MFA program is the development of a final body of work in digital media.

 East Tennessee State University was established in 1911 as East Tennessee State Normal School.
 The school serves around 13,120 students enrolled in 140 academic programs at the bachelor’s, master’s, and doctoral levels.
 ETSU programs are housed in eleven colleges and schools.